 If you are eligible for this service, your oncology team will work with fertility specialists at a full-service fertility center located near the hospital.
 Our Transportation Department can take you to and from your appointments.

 Why may you be interested in oncofertility options?

 If you still want to have children, it's important to know that certain cancer treatments, including chemotherapy, radiation therapy and surgery, can interfere with your fertility and prevent or complicate pregnancy.
 If you decide you want to preserve your fertility, we'll explain potential oncofertility options before you begin treatment.
 Read tips for addressing fertility concerns during cancer care.

 What oncofertility options are available?

-Unlike many other fertility centers/donor-storage banks in the country, the fertility center we work with offers many options at one location.
-These include egg retrieval and sperm collection; on-site storage of egg, sperm and embryos; as well as in vitro fertilization.
+The fertility centers we work with offer many options, including egg retrieval and sperm collection, on-site storage of egg, sperm and embryos, as well as in vitro fertilization.

 The program at Eastern

 Your oncology team at Eastern can work with a team of fertility specialists at Main Line Fertility (MLFC) in Philadelphia, a fertility center and donor-storage bank located 30 minutes from the hospital.